Assessing Emerging Risks: Obstacles and Opportunities

 By focusing on the predictable and controllable, companies can be blind to risks that might individually not be unexpected, but might combine to produce highly unwelcome surprises.
 To properly anticipate key factors of value determination, risk management frameworks need to be more forward-thinking and ambitious.

 In addition, risk analysis is often delayed in strategic and financial planning and called on simply to provide a sanity-check on decisions already made and identify solutions for manageable risks.
-It is striking that, according to surveys undertaken by Marsh & McLennan Companies and their research partners, risk professionals acknowledge that risk forecasting is getting harder, yet also suggest that the emerging risks agenda remains a low priority.
+It is striking that, according to surveys undertaken by Marsh McLennan and their research partners, risk professionals acknowledge that risk forecasting is getting harder, yet also suggest that the emerging risks agenda remains a low priority.

 Against this backdrop, four hurdles need to be overcome: informational, analytical, behavioral and organizational.